Serfdom in Poland: 15th to 18th centuries

-Reversal of those trends begun in the 18th century, as part of various reforms aiming the revitalize the ailing governance and economy of the Polish–Lithuanian Commonwealth.
-Some serfs became emancipated by their owners, who replaced the physical labor rent with monetary one.
+Reversal of those trends began in the 18th century, as part of various reforms aiming to revitalize the ailing governance and economy of the Polish–Lithuanian Commonwealth.
+Some serfs became emancipated by their owners, who replaced the physical labor with monetary rent payments.
 It became illegal for a lord to murder a serf, and the peasants regained some right to land ownership.

-As the situation of Polish serfs improved, it actually caused a problem in the Polish-Russian relations.
-Russian peasants were escaping from Russia to the Polish–Lithuanian Commonwealth in significant enough numbers to become a major concern for the Russian Government.
+As the situation of Polish serfs improved, it actually caused a problem in the Polish–Russian relations.
+Russian peasants were escaping from the Russian Empire to the Polish–Lithuanian Commonwealth in significant enough numbers to become a major concern for the Tsardom of Russia.
 Increasingly in the 18th century, Russian armies raided territories of the Commonwealth, officially to recover the escapees, but in fact kidnapping many locals.
 Describing the system as it existed by the end of the century, Wagner writes: "The situation of the peasants in Poland was better than in most other countries.
 In France and Germany, for example, the owners of landed estates had unlimited jurisdiction over them, including the power to punish by death.
 In Russia, their economic oppression was notorious, and one of the reasons Catherine II gave for the partition of Poland was the fact that thousands of peasants escaped from Russia to Poland to seek a better fate."
 Piotr Kimla noted that the Russian government spread international propaganda, mainly in France, which falsely exaggerated serfdom conditions in Poland, while ignoring worse conditions in Russia, as one of the justification for the partitions.
+This point of view does not agree with the opinion of the majority of Western European contemporary and old scholars that the actual financial situation of "the overwhelming majority of subjects of the Russian Empress" is better than in most European countries.
+Despite the apparent improvement in the legal status of the peasants in Poland, they were still in a precarious situation, which caused the Russian authorities to try to alleviate their situation with various benefits.

 Polish government reforms aiming at improving the situation of the peasantry reached culmination with the Constitution of 3 May 1791, which declared that the government would protect the peasantry, and encourage the use of contracts between peasants and their lords.
 Any further reforms were made impossible by the partitions of Poland and the resulting disappearance of the Polish state.

-Abolition
+Abolition of serfdom in Poland

-Abolition of serfdom in Poland occurred gradually.
-At the end of the 18th century a great reform of the Polish state was carried out.
-Frederick the Great having gained a significant amount of land in the first partition of Poland, proceeded to introduce reforms in them which also included abolition of serfdom.
+The abolition of serfdom in Poland was a protracted process that unfolded over the 18th and 19th centuries.
+Despite early attempts at reform, significant change was often impeded by the szlachta, who were largely reluctant to relinquish their traditional privileges and viewed peasants as subordinate.